info-com/zenya-api-docs/source/introduction.rst

 Introduction
 ============

 The eContext API exposes the functionality of the eContext platform to developers via a RESTful API.
-The general purpose is to provide access to the eContext Taxonomy structure, to allow for real-time mapping of data to the taxonomy, and to allow for keyword retrieval from the eContext dataset utilizing rich searching and filtering capabilities.
+The general purpose is to provide access to eContext's hierarchical category structure, or Taxonomy; to allow for real-time classification of data to the taxonomy; and to allow for keyword retrieval from the eContext dataset utilizing rich searching and filtering capabilities.

 Taxonomy Overlay
 ----------------

-The eContext API can be used to classify content to your taxonomy as well.
-By connecting with our team, you can create a taxonomy overlay which uses our technology to map any text content directly to your own taxonomy structure.
-Contact our `Overlay Team`_ for more information.
+The eContext API can be used to classify content to 3rd party taxonomies, including industry standard taxonomies like the IAB, or custom client specific taxonomies.
+Contact our `Client Services Team`_ to learn more about the standard overlays we support, or commission a custom overlay.

 Input Format
 ------------

 The input format to the eContext API is specified using the HTTP Content-Type header  (:rfc:`2616#section-14.17`).
 A Content-Type of ``application/json`` is preferred, and there is no guarantee that other Content-Types will be honored.

 Output Format